UNSW-MARK5826-BRAND-RECOMM-GOODONYOU/Watson-Assistant-Labs/1-Basics/README.md

   ![](./images/34-import-skill.jpg)

-Now go to [Lab 2: Chatbot Integrations](../2-Integrations) to get your chatbot working in a live environment.
+Now go to [Lab 2: Chatbot Preview UI](../2-Preview-UI) to get your chatbot working in a live environment.